Creating Outdoor Spaces for Everyday Living

 Creating Outdoor Spaces Doesn’t Happen Overnight

-One of my favorite things about outdoor spaces is that they evolve over time.
+One of my favorite things about outdoor spaces is that they evolve.

-We’ve changed deck colors, replaced our furniture, updated the pool (unplanned), added planters, and other meaningful things, little by little.
-I love that it wasn’t an overnight transformation, because now the space feels collected and like us.
+We’ve changed the deck color, replaced furniture, updated the pool (unplanned), added planters, and made other meaningful changes, little by little.

 creating outdoor spaces